Independence-based Joint Dereverberation and Separation with Neural Source Model: Experiments

-Fig.~\ref{fig:memory_and_speed} shows the memory used as a function of the number of iterations, and runtimes of the forward and backward passes per batch of 8 samples.
-While BP consumes memory linearly proportional to the number of iterations, the memory cost of DMC is essentially constant.
-Under the setting of our experiment, i.e., 20 iterations, DMC used only about a tenth of the memory of BP.
-In addition, surprisingly, even though the backward of DMC is obviously slower due to the necessity of reconstructing the separated signals and re-running the forward pass, DMC was found to be faster than BP in the total of the forward and the backward passes.
-This means that in our case the cost of the forward pass is less than the overhead created by the computational graph needed by BP.
+Fig.~\ref{fig:memory_and_speed} shows the memory cost as a function of the number of iterations (left), and runtimes of the forward and backward passes per batch of 8 samples (right).
+Under the setting of our experiment, DMC reduced the memory cost from \SI{31}{\giga\byte} to only \SI{3}{\giga\byte}.
+In addition, surprisingly, even though the backward of DMC is obviously slower, DMC was found to be faster than BP in the total of the forward and the backward passes.
+Although we set the training parameters that allowed for learning without DMC, there are several advantages using DMC.
+To begin with, it enables training with limited resources without decreasing the number of iterations or input signal length.
+In preliminary experiments, we found out that reducing them makes training unstable.
+In addition, the batch size can be enlarged, which could also contribute to stable training.
+We investigate the performance with larger batch size in future work.